Brotherscodes/UFOs/README.md

+## Methodology:
-## A `storyboard` serves as a kind of blueprint for your site and helps with the transition from idea to finished product
+A `storyboard` serves as a kind of blueprint for your site and helps with the transition from idea to finished product

 <br>